What Test-Driven Scaffolding (TDS) does...

 Will a new version be published soon?

 No, this is probably the last release for a while, except for possible occasional updates to clarify some of the instructions.
 Unless someone posts a bug report or requests a new feature, I have no current plans to release any further updates to TDS.
-(It's working well in my projects, and those projects need my attention more than TDS does.)
-I am therefore calling this a "stable" version not so much because I think it is free of bugs, as because it seems to do everything I need for the moment and I am not aware of any bugs.
+I am calling this a "stable" version not so much because I think it is free of bugs, as because I am not aware of any bugs.
 I hope you are able to find it useful as well.
-(As in previous releases, you are still invited to use the "Discussions" tab on this site to post feedback).
+(You are invited to use the "Discussions" tab on this site to post feedback.)